 Conjunctions occupy a sort of “zero-th” position in the sentence, or null position.
 That means they connect clauses without affecting V2.
 In practical terms, conjunctions work almost exactly like in English, are very easy, and you don’t really need to worry about them.
 This’ll make a lot more sense with some examples and a chart.
 The most common conjunctions are en, og, eða (but, and, or).

 Summarising V2 is simple: the verb should be in the second position.
 Similarly, learning V2 is easy, but internalising V2 can be a hell of a ride.
 On the upside, you don’t really need to worry about getting it wrong; it won’t change the meaning of what you say, just make you sound a bit like Yoda.
-Clear, his speech is, but catch the ear, it does.
+Clear his speech is, but catch the ear, it does.

 Just make sure to get plenty of practise and if you’re still struggling in two weeks… well, practise some more.